integreat-io/integreat/README.md

 might change.
 At this time, we welcome input on the overall thoughts and interface, but we're not ready for pull requests yet.

-The basic idea of Integreat is to make it easy to define a set of data sources and expose them through one interface to abstract away the specifics of each source.
+The basic idea of Integreat is to make it easy to define a set of data sources and expose them through one interface to abstract away the specifics of each source, and map their data to defined data types.

 This is done through adapters, that does all the hard work of communicating with the different sources, a definition format, for setting up each source with the right adapter and parameters, and a `dispatch()` function to send actions to the sources.

-Integreat has an internal router that will ensure that the right action is directed to the right source(s).
-This router may be set up to treat one source as a relay for other sources, and there's a sync module for keeping data in sync between selected sources.
+Integreat has an internal router that will ensure that the action is directed to the right source through action handlers, and will also queue actions when appropriate.

+It is possible to set up Integreat to treat one source as a relay for other sources, and schedule syncs between selected sources.

 Finally, there will be different interface modules available, that will plug into the `dispatch()` function and offer other ways of reaching data from the sources – such as out of the box REST or GraphQL apis.

 ```
             ___________________________